-The term IoT means a lot of things to a lot of people.
+The term Internet of Things (IoT) means a lot of things to a lot of people.
 To consumers, it may be about smart refrigerators, and to heating and cooling installers, IoT may mean connected thermostats.

 The term has been around a long time, as evidenced by industrial controllers that have been remotely managed for decades.
 The commonalities are network connectivity and some level of constraint – such as a lack of direct human interaction – which differentiate IoT devices from smartphones and PCs.